zdave-parity/jam-np/simple.md

 Set Id starts at 0 at genesis and increments after each set change block is finalized.
 Hence in normal operation it increments with epoch index but it is not the same as epoch index (Skipped epochs are not included).

 Round Number resets to 0 when Set Id changes.

+The Target for votes is the header hash together with the posterior state root hash, as described in GP Section 19.

 Note that Signed Prevote and Signed Precommit are different in that the signature will be signed with a different Message Type (see Message Signature).